 Horse and Greyhound Racing in Iowa

-Racing betting was the first form of gambling to gain a legal foothold in Iowa with the passage of the Pari-Mutuel Wagering Act in 1983.
+Horse racing betting was the first form of gambling to gain a legal foothold in Iowa with the passage of the Pari-Mutuel Wagering Act in 1983.
 The state is now home to one thoroughbred horse racing track and one greyhound track:

 Daily Fantasy Sports in Iowa